 Chase works with a network of dealers, which streamlines the process of buying and financing a car.
 However, if you want to purchase a vehicle from a dealer that’s outside the Chase network, financing through Chase may still be possible if you ask for Chase when applying for funding through your preferred dealership.

-The interest rates for Chase Auto Finance products are influenced by a customer’s creditworthiness, the loan terms, and the vehicle.
+The rates for Chase Auto Finance products are influenced by a customer’s creditworthiness, the loan terms, and the vehicle.
 Rates start as low as 2.49% APR.
 That rate includes a 0.25% APR discount for having a Chase personal checking account and another 0.25% APR discount for setting up your monthly payments to be automatically deducted from your Chase account.

 How Much Money Can I Borrow for Chase Auto Loans?

 With Chase Auto Finance, loan amounts can range from $7,500 to $100,000.